thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] once both players have selected:
 				- [x] show text showing "winner", "Loser" or "No winner" (for draw)
 		- [-] multiplayer happy path
-			- tidy code
-			- unit test socket service
+			- unit test the socket service
+				- use sinon? (this would also help the other stuff we're testing) or jasmine.createSpy
+				- make my methods consisent across all tests
+				- tidy front end code in the meantime
 			- unit test express logic
-			- e2e test new stuff
 	- [] opponent view
 		- [] cta to invite a friend
 			- don't let the user select their initial choice until they have an opponent